 For more information download our NFSD 2019 booklet

-Our key message for 2020 is that Management is responsible for segregating pedestrians from Materials Handling equipment.
-This is best achieved by physical barriers, but the importance of traffic planning, route marking and effective information delivery is also emphasised.
+Our key message for 2020 was that Management is responsible for segregating pedestrians from Material Handling equipment.
+This is best achieved by physical barriers, but the importance of traffic planning, route marking and effective information delivery was also emphasised.

-We are calling for mangers not to be the barrier to forklift safety, instead they should let the barrier be the barrier by recognising that segregation saves lives.
-Effective segregation of workplace transport is your legal obligation.
-The vast majority of fatalities and serious injuries caused by impact with pedestrians are wholly avoidable by traffic route demarcation, physical barriers and other simple measures.
+The campaign called on managers not to be the barrier to forklift safety, by recognising that segregation of pedestrians from material handling equipment saves lives.
+Effective segregation of workplace transport is a legal obligation for operations involving the use of material handling equipment.
+The campaign highlighted that the majority of fatalities and serious injuries caused by impact with pedestrians were wholly avoidable by traffic route demarcation, physical barriers and other simple measures.

 For more information download our NFSD 2020 booklet